villesau/nexus-to-pothos-codemod/README.md

 ## Contributing

 Contributions are more than welcome!
+Some useful tools for developing this are https://astexplorer.net/ and your editors builtin debugger.